Robert Frost: “The Road Not Taken”

 Returning lightly dance.

 Frost wrote this poem at a time when many men doubted they would ever go back to what they had left.
-Indeed, shortly after receiving this poem in a letter, Edward Thomas enlisted in the army and was killed in France two months later.
+Indeed, shortly after receiving this poem in a letter, Edward Thomas's Army regiment was sent to Arras, France, where he was killed two months later.

 When Frost sent the poem to Thomas, Thomas initially failed to realize that the poem was (mockingly) about him.
 Instead, he believed it was a serious reflection on the need for decisive action.
 (He would not be alone in that assessment.)